What Are Dental Implants?

 Dental implants also help preserve facial structure, preventing bone deterioration that occurs when teeth are missing.
 Chicago Dental Implants, Oral & Facial Surgery is committed to ensuring your optimal comfort and quality care.
 We use the latest techniques to ensure efficient, stress-free treatment.

 Dental implants may be paired with replacement crowns for full tooth replacement.
 They may also be used to anchor dentures.
 Drs.
-Korompilas, Bouchelion, Guyer, and Bruno will recommend your teeth replacement plan based on your individual needs and preferences.
+Bouchelion, and Guyer will recommend your teeth replacement plan based on your individual needs and preferences.

 Benefits of Dental Implants